 One can go twice yearly to the 3 day business Trade Fair in Pyongyang via the European Business Association.
 It is not so cruel, they are just suspicious and one just has to be careful.
 It is intriguing you can go with Koryo Tours or even Regent Travel Agency, and if you want to go for business ther eis plenty of opportunity.
 The only problem is that North Korean is a different language to Korean itself, if one makes an effort then the more the guides trust you.
 Still one has to be careful.
 If sending postcards one can send them to anywhere in the world as long as they are sent to yourself and those postcards going to South Korea will not be delivered.
 It is also custom to pour out a drink with both hands.
-Strange, but beautiful place, despite what one gets told, that is the strangest thing about it. over 5 years ago
+Strange, but beautiful place, despite what one gets told, that is the strangest thing about it. almost 7 years ago

 Hello, it is very possible to visit North Korea as a tourist.
 In fact, about 4-5,000 western tourists visit the country every year.
 It's not difficult to obtain a tourist visa, but you will need to go through an authorized travel agent.
 There are a handful of agencies in the world that offer North Korea tours.
 It's a safe place to visit, so long as you follow the rules of the tour.
 You are correct that Korean guides follow you throughout the tour, which admittedly can be a bit suffocating for those who are not used to this kind of travel.
 But you'll find the guides to be friendly and knowledgeable, and your liaison to the country.

 There are always ethical concerns when visiting a country like this, but I think tourism is a great way tool for informal diplomacy and to experience the country for yourself.
 It also supports local economy in ways that we don't often hear about.